kacheproject/rfc/1_Kache/index.md

 ## Goals and Overview

-Kache is a decentralised application framework to provide user-friendly and developer-friendly experience.
+Kache is a decentralised application framework to provide a user- and developer-friendly experience.

 It aims to provide these basic concepts: